Updated: June 22, 2022

 Notify ISSS of Your Plans for Spring Term

-Please follow the instructions below based on where you will physically be spring term 2022.
+Please follow the instructions below based on whether you will be in the U.S. or outside the U.S. fall term 2022.

-- If you are in the U.S. and remaining in the U.S. for spring term, no action required.
+- If you are in the U.S. and remaining in the U.S. for fall term, no action required.

-- If you have been outside the U.S. and will be returning for spring term, 1) log into iConnect and submit the “Returning to U.S.” e-form, and 2) re-enroll in the student health benefits plan by sending an email to the UO Health Center at email@example.com.
+- If you were outside the U.S. spring 2022 and will be returning to the U.S. for fall 2022, 1) log into iConnect and submit the “Returning to U.S.” e-form.

-- If you have been outside the U.S. and will be remaining outside the U.S. for spring term, log into iConnect and submit the “Temporary Leave from U.S.” e-form for spring term 2022 (term code is 202103).
+- If you were outside the U.S. spring 2022 and will remain outside the U.S. fall 2022, log into iConnect and submit the “Temporary Leave from U.S.” e-form for fall 2022 (term code is 202201).
 Important Note: ISSS will notify the UO Health Center to dis-enroll you from the student health benefits plan, but only if we receive notification of your plans.
-If we do not receive notification of your plans by March 28, 2022, you will be responsible for paying the $966 health insurance premium.
+If we do not receive notification of your plans by September 27, 2022, you will be responsible for paying the $966 health insurance premium.

-- If you are in the U.S. but will be leaving the U.S. for spring term, log into iConnect and submit the “Temporary Leave from U.S.” e-form for spring term 2022 (term code is 202103).
+- If you are currently in the U.S. but plan to be outside the U.S. fall 2022, log into iConnect and submit the “Temporary Leave from U.S.” e-form for fall 2022 (term code is 202201).
 Important Note: ISSS will notify the UO Health Center to dis-enroll you from the student health benefits plan, but only if we receive notification of your plans.
-If we do not receive notification of your plans by March 28, 2022, you will be responsible for paying the $966 health insurance premium.
+If we do not receive notification of your plans by September 27, 2022, you will be responsible for paying the $966 health insurance premium.

 I-20 Travel Signatures